The Fritz Reuter

 … as these persons are not Government immigrants, no steps will be taken by this department for their reception.20

 Consul Krull had been part of the flurry of correspondence before and after the fritz reuter left Hamburg.
-He negotiated with the immigration authorities.
+He negotiated with New Zealand immigration authorities.
 Haughton relented two days later and allowed:

 … those of the fritz reuter who are not in a position to provide for themselves to temporarily occupy the [immigration] depot upon their disembarkation… rations to be issued for a few days at the expense of the Government… they have no claim on this department as Government immigrants…21